tombh/peas/README.md

 `peas admin settings peas.domain customdomain.com`

 **Deploying**
-Next thing is to get into your app's directory.
-Peas approaches git repos for apps differently from other PaaS projects.
-It does not have a git server so requires app repos to be remotely accessible.
+Next thing is to get into the directory of the git repo for the app you want to deploy.
-At the moment this is only web accessible repos like on Github and Bitbucket.
-But the plan is to allow pulling from local git paths as well.

 Then:
 ```
 peas create
-peas deploy
+git push peas master
 ```

+The last line of the deployment output should contain the URL for your deployed app.

-You can scale processes using:
+You can then scale processes using:
 `peas scale web=3 worker=2`

 **Services**